Designing Your AR

 NFA and Prison

 The most important consideration when designing an AR is complying with the law.
-The National Firearms Act has been setting traps for the uninformed and irresponsible since 1934.
+The National Firearms Act has been entangling the uninformed and irresponsible since 1934.

 This article explores the major elements of NFA, how they affect your build, and how you can stay on the right side of the law.